Latin Quarter, Paris: 16 Top Attractions, Tours & Hotels

 Where to Stay in the Latin Quarter of Paris for Sightseeing

 The Latin Quarter is one of the most charming areas in Paris, with its warren of meandering medieval streets and peaceful spots alongside the Seine River.
-Scattered throughout the Latin Quarter are interesting bookshops, locally owned retail boutiques, and authentic French bistros.
 The atmospheric Boulevard Saint-Michel is lined with bustling sidewalk cafés and stores that cater to the local students but also appeal to tourists.
 Because of its energy and central location, the Latin Quarter is a great place to stay.
 Below are highly rated hotels that we recommend.

 Tips and Tours: How to Make the Most of Your Visit to the Latin Quarter, Paris

 - Tours of the Latin Quarter: Join an expert guide on a Paris Latin Quarter Night Walking Tour for a two-hour exploration of the neighborhood's landmarks, history, architecture, characters, and lore.
-This guided evening stroll includes stops at the Cluny Museum, the Sorbonne University, and the Eglise Saint-Étienne-du-Mont.
+This guided evening stroll includes stops at the Cluny Museum, the Sorbonne University, the Notre-Dame Cathedral, and the Panthéon.

 - Be Part of the Café Society: Whether you sip your coffee at a busy sidewalk terrace on the Boulevard Saint-Michel or at a locals' hangout on Rue Mouffetard, you can't miss this essential Parisian experience.